Worshiping during a pandemic and beyond

-No matter what your vaccination status is, everyone must wear a facecovering or mask.
-If you believe you have been exposed to COVID-19 or you just don't feel well, please stay home.
+No matter what your vaccination status is, everyone must wear a facecovering or mask indoors.
+If you believe you have been exposed to COVID-19 or you just don't feel well, please stay home and view our live streamed service.

 Preparing for Sunday - the Lessons